Hip Pain in Seniors (Causes, Treatment & When Do You Need to See a Doctor)

-Why is this so common?
+Why are hip injuries so common?
 Well, the hip’s center of gravity means that it’s most likely going to take the brunt of the force (most of your body weight) on impact.

+Hip fractures are one of the most common hip injuries from falling.
 About 300,000 people suffer a hip fracture each year in the US.
 North of the border, about 27,000 older Canadians break their hip every single year.
-The total cost of treatment is absolutely massive at an estimated $1B per year.
+The total cost of hip injury treatment is absolutely massive at an estimated $1B per year.

-Why is it so dangerous?
+Why is hip injury so dangerous?
 First of all, too many people are alone when they fall and break their hip.
 They’re unable to get up, or get to the nearest phone.
-To prevent this, your best bet is to very seriously consider medical alert technology, like Philips Lifeline.
+To prevent this, your best bet is to very seriously consider medical alert technology, like Lifeline.

-Second, the effects can be life-threatening, either immediately or long term.
+Second, the effects of hip injury can be life-threatening, either immediately or long term.

 Recent studies found that: